agroconscious/agroconscious.github.io/_posts/2018-09-19-how-to-begin-tomato-farming-in-nigeria.md

 - Beefsteak tomatoes
 - Pear tomatoes

-However, in Nigeria the types of tomatoes could be categorized with their shapes, local names and location of cultivation.
+In Nigeria the types of tomatoes could be categorized with their shapes, local names and location of cultivation.
 They are;

 Variety | Place of Cultivation |Tomatoes Shape
 | :---- |:-----